 If a company offers same-day savings, you should seriously consider it.
 Every day, homeowners miss out on 5% off a project that’s $10,000 or more simply because they weren’t ready to make a decision.
 By the way, 5% of $10,000 is $500.
 Not a small amount of money to anyone.

-In addition to paying cash, there are other ways to finance a home-repair project, including personal loans, home equity loans or lines of credit or using a credit card.
+In addition to paying cash, there are other ways to finance home repairs, including personal loans, home equity loans, lines of credit, or using a credit card.

 Sometimes interest rates are low, which helps keep the total cost of borrowing down.
 But other factors to consider include how low you’d like your monthly payments to be and how long you want to carry the debt.